Xorlent/Microsoft-NPS-to-Syslog/README.md

 #### NPS-Syslog-Config.xml
 - Edit this file to specify your Syslog UDP server details.
 - If you have a RADIUS test user, specify that username in the "ignoreuser" field.
-### Two files control the execution of the NPS-to-Syslog script
 #### NPS-Syslog.ps1
 This is the main program script.
 The tool can process about 10MB of log data per second, so plan accordingly if you will be backfilling a large amount of data.
 #### radius_functions.ps1